preciofishbone/OmniaDocs/document-management/end-user/create-document-wizard/index.rst

 .. image:: docwizard-controlled.png

+Abny author of Controlled Documents can use the wizard ti create a document in any Controlled Documents libary the author has access to.

 When used for Controlled Documents, the steps are as follows:

 **To the left**:

-1. First the author selects type of document to create.
+1.Select type of document to create.
 2. Add properties in the available fields.

 **In the middle**:

 3. Select template (there can be several for each type).
 4. Type a name for the document.

 **To the right**:

-5. Select a Documents library and folder to save the document in, which in this case can be Controlled Documents libraries only.
+5. Select a Documents library, which in this case can be Controlled Documents libraries only.